Do I need a Library Card?

 Do you have city directories?

 The Milstein Division has an extensive historical collection of U.S. city directories on microfiche and microfilm.
 The Milstein Division Microform Room (Room 119) has a complete set of New York City directories and all available New York State city directories.
 New York City directories were published only until 1933/34.
 After that date the researcher must use telephone directories.
 These are available on microform in Room 100, the Microforms Reading Room.
-Some city directories can be searched online in the Fold3 and Ancestry databases avilable onsite at the Stephen A. Schwarzman Building.
+Some city directories can be searched online in the Fold3 and Ancestry Library Edition databases avilable onsite at the Stephen A. Schwarzman Building.
 This research guide exploring the history of city directories has more information.

 Can you search for obituaries which may have appeared in New York City newspapers?

 The Library has an extensive collection of New York newspapers which may be searched by title in our online catalog.
 Unfortunately, few of these newspapers are indexed for content.
-Milstein Division staff are unable to search for obituaries in response to the request of correspondents, but Premium Services, the Library's fee based research division may be contracted for this purpose.
+Milstein Division staff are unable to search for obituaries in response to the request of correspondents, but Research Services, the Library's fee based research division may be contracted for this purpose.
 You may also search for obituaries and death notices amongst the the digitized newspapers held on the Library's collection of digitized historical newspaper databases.

 Are any Milstein Division collections available online?